Wyatt Earp: Town marshal shot

 On October 28, 1880, Tombstone town marshal Fred White attempted to break up a group of five late-night drunken revelers shooting at the moon on Allen Street.
 Deputy Sheriff Virgil Earp was in Owens Saloon a block away, though unarmed.
 Morgan and Fred Dodge were in a cabin nearby.
 Wyatt heard the shooting and ran to the scene.
 He borrowed a pistol from Fred Dodge and went to assist White.
-As he approached White, he saw White attempt to disarm Curly Bill Brocius, and the gun discharged, striking White in the groin.
+As he approached White, he saw White attempt to disarm Curly Bill Brocius, whose gun discharged, striking White in the groin.
 Throughout the shooting, Earp was standing by a chimney that was struck repeatedly by gunfire.
 He pistol-whipped Brocius, knocking him to the ground, then grabbed Brocius by the collar and told him to get up.
 Brocius asked, "What have I done?"
 Fred Dodge recalled in a letter he wrote to Stuart Lake in 1928 what he had witnessed:

 Wyatt's coolness and nerve never showed to better advantage than they did that night.
 When Morg and I reached him, Wyatt was squatted on his heels beside Curly Bill and Fred White.
 Curly Bill's friends were pot-shooting at him in the dark.
 The shooting was lively and slugs were hitting the chimney and cabin ... in all of that racket, Wyatt's voice was even and quiet as usual.

 Earp altered his story later on, telling John H. Flood Jr. that he did not see Brocius's pistol on the ground in the dark until afterward.
 The pistol contained one expended cartridge and five live rounds.

 Brocius waived a preliminary hearing so that his case could be transferred to Tucson District Court, and Virgil and Wyatt escorted him to Tucson to stand trial – possibly saving him from a lynching.
 White, age 31, died of his wound two days after his shooting.
 On December 27, 1880, Earp testified that White's shooting was accidental.
 Brocius expressed regret, saying that he had not intended to shoot White.
 Gunsmith Jacob Gruber testified that Brocius's single-action revolver was defective, allowing it to be discharged at half-cock.
 A statement was introduced that White had made, stating that the shooting was accidental.
 The judge agreed and released Brocius.
 Brocius, however, remained intensely angry about how Earp had pistol-whipped him and became an enemy of the Earps.